All the ways we think iPhone 13 will improve on iPhone 12

 Read more: Should you still buy an iPhone 12?
 What about an iPhone 11 or an iPhone SE?

-Here are the rumors we've heard so far about the iPhone 13 specs, and how they might compare to the iPhone 12.
-Just note that none of the iPhone 13 specs have been confirmed by Apple.
+Here are the rumors we've heard so far about the iPhone 13's specs, and how they might compare to the iPhone 12.
+Just note that none of these iPhone 13 specs have been confirmed by Apple.
 Plus, here's how the iPhone 12 compares to the iPhone 11 and all the iPhones you can buy in 2021.

 We could see four iPhone 13 models

 Like the iPhone 12, the iPhone 13 will come in four models, according to analyst Ming-Chi Kuo: the iPhone 13, the iPhone 13 Mini, the iPhone 13 Pro and the iPhone 13 Pro Max.
-An FCC filing made by Apple lends further credence to this rumor, in which there are four "New phone" models that would potentially work with a new version of Apple's MagSafe charger.
+A filing made by Apple with the Federal Communications Commission lends further credence to this rumor, in which there are four "New phone" models that would potentially work with a new version of Apple's MagSafe charger.

 Read more: iPhone 13 vs. 13 Mini vs. 13 Pro vs. 13 Pro Max: All the rumored specs differences